-15. Fuel is delivered to the engine-driven fuel pumps from the front tanks by means of electrically-driven immersed booster pumps designed for two-speed operation.
+15. Fuel is delivered to the engine-driven fuel pumps from the front tanks by means of electrically-driven immersed booster pumps.
+These pumps are designed for two-speed operation.
 Normally, they run in low speed but either is capable, in high speed, of supplying the maximum fuel demand of the engine.
-The pumps are started and stopped by independent switches situated in the cabin and the high or low speed operation is controlled by pressure switches tapped into the pump outlet pipes.
+The pumps are controlled by independent switches situated in the cabin.
+The high or low speed operation is controlled by pressure switches tapped into the pump outlet pipes.
 These pressure switches operate at 8 lb/in2 with falling pressure and 12 lb/in2 with rising pressure.
 Failure of pressure from one pump operates, through a relay, an indicator in the cabin and switches the other pump to high speed.
-Should one booster pump fail during ground running of the engine the associated switch should be selected OFF and, if necessary, the ground run completed on the serviceable booster pump which will automatically transfer to high speed operation.
-If both booster pumps are switched OFF the fuel low pressure warning light must be monitored while the engine is running and rev/min restricted to below the figure at which the light illuminates.
-Continued engine running with the fuel low pressure warning light illuminated could result in damage to the engine-driven fuel pump.
-The electrical system is described in Sect.5, Chap.1.
+Should one pump fail, the other should be switched OFF, fuel will then be fed by pressure to the engine equally from both sides of the system, this is, however, unnecessary if sufficient fuel remains in the operative side to complete the flight.
+Under these conditions, the low-pressure warning light may come on, the engine is then throttled back until the light goes out, as otherwise the engine pump would be damaged; also, the recuperators would discharge and no negative 'g' manoeuvres would be possible.
+The serviceable pump should be switched on again for landing.
+The electrical system is described in Sect.
+5, Chap.
+1.

-16. From the booster pumps, the fuel passes to the flow proportioner (para.13) and then through the low-pressure cock to the engine.
-Branch pipes from this main delivery line feed the recuperators (para.14).
+16. From the booster pumps, the fuel passes to the flow proportioner (para.
+13) and then through the low-pressure cock to the engine.
+Branch pipes from this main delivery line feed the recuperators (para.
+14).
 The pipe line carrying fuel from the low-pressure cock to the engine carries a pressure switch, this operates the low-pressure warning indicator in the cabin.